sidneyshafer/html-guide/README.md

-# HTML Sandbox
+# A Guide to Learning HTML5

->Code snippets for learning the basics of HTML.
+>Code snippets for learning the basics of HTML5.

 ## Table of Contents
 * [Basic HTML Layout](#basic-html-layout)